 - Cracked or broken sidewalks or sidewalks not cleared of snow and ice

-Essentially, a slip and fall claim can result from any dangerous condition that exists on property belonging to others, whether it is a private residence or a public place.
+A slip and fall claim can result from any dangerous condition that exists on property belonging to others, whether it is a private residence or a public place.
 Guests or customers at a hotel, store, or restaurant all expect safety when they visit these establishments and property owners must keep their property reasonably safe.
 When property owners fail to live up to this duty, injury victims may wish to consult with a slip and fall attorney in Indiana, PA.

 Property Owner Liability

 Various factors impact whether property owners will be liable in a slip and fall accident.
 One major factor is whether the property owners knew, or reasonably should have known, about the hazard that caused the injury.
-If the property owners knew about the danger, an attorney at Marcus & Mack could investigate how long the property owner knew about the dangerous condition before the accident and whether the property owner took any steps to remedy the condition.
+If the property owners knew about the danger, an attorney could investigate how long the property owner knew about the dangerous condition before the accident and whether the property owner took any steps to remedy the condition.

 Other relevant factors may include whether the property owner took any steps to warn others of the hazard, such as posting signs or cones or issuing warnings to customers.
 Another consideration is how likely it was that the condition would result in harm to others.
-A slip and fall lawyer in Western, PA could be able to examine each of these factors and determine the validity of any personal injury claims.
+A slip and fall lawyer in Western PA could be able to examine each of these factors and determine the validity of any personal injury claims.

-Another factor that an attorney at Marcus & Mack could investigate is whether the property owner caused or created the dangerous condition.
+Another factor that an attorney could investigate is whether the property owner caused or created the dangerous condition.
 Property owners are not allowed to create dangerous conditions in areas where they know or reasonably believe other individuals may be present.
 For instance, our premises liability lawyers have pursued claims where homeowners have negligently discharged rainwater from a downspout onto their sidewalk, creating a dangerous condition and the potential for severe injury.

 Like other states, Pennsylvania has a statute of limitations or legal timeframe in which individuals must file lawsuits.
 These statutes of limitations often differ according to the type of lawsuit involved.
-Under Pennsylvania law, 42 Pa.
-C.S. § 5524, individuals generally have two years from the date of the accident that resulted in their injuries to file their personal injury claim.
+Under Pennsylvania law, 42 P.S. § 5524, individuals generally have two years from the date of the accident that resulted in their injuries to file their personal injury claim.

 Contact a Western, PA Slip and Fall Attorney for Advice